 When it comes to legal gambling in North Carolina, the options aren’t quite as plentiful as you’ll find in some states.
-The North Carolina Education Lottery is by far the most popular legal form of gambling in the state.
-Additionally, tribal casinos in North Carolina offer a variety of legal gambling options as well as sports betting.
-There is also charitable gaming and a few other ways to gamble legally in the state.
+The North Carolina Education Lottery is a popular legal form of gambling in the state.
+Tribal casinos in North Carolina offer a variety of legal gambling options as well as sports betting.
+Online sports betting in NC will launch in 2024.

 No matter the type of gambling, when you win money, you are obligated to pay both state and federal taxes.
 Read on for everything you need to know about taxes on gambling winnings in North Carolina.

 Yes, North Carolina requires you to pay taxes when you win money gambling.
 It has its own state tax obligation, and you also have to pay federal taxes on gambling winnings.

 There is a prevailing notion that if you win only a small amount gambling, you don’t have to pay taxes on your winnings.
 Technically speaking, that’s not true in North Carolina, and it isn’t true in most other states, either.
 While it is perhaps true that a small gambling win might escape the notice of the Internal Revenue Service (or the North Carolina Department of Revenue), that doesn’t mean you aren’t still obligated to pay taxes on it.